-- pertain to the maintenance of records which accurately and fairly reflect the transactions of the Company; - provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with IFRS; - ensure the Company's receipts and expenditures are made only in accordance with authorization of management and the Company's directors; and - provide reasonable assurance regarding prevention or timely detection of unauthorized transactions which could have a material effect on the annual or interim financial statements.
+- pertain to the maintenance of records which accurately and fairly reflect the transactions of the Company; - provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with IFRS; - ensure the Company's receipts and expenditures are made only in accordance with authorization of management and the Company's directors; and

+• provide reasonable assurance regarding prevention or timely detection of unauthorized transactions which could have a material effect on the annual or interim financial statements.

-An evaluation of the effectiveness of the Company's internal control over financial reporting was conducted for the three months ended September 30, 2018 by the Company's management, including the Chief Executive Officer and the Chief Financial Officer.
+An evaluation of the effectiveness of the Company's internal control over financial reporting was conducted by the Company's management, including the Chief Executive Officer and the Chief Financial Officer.
 Management has used the Committee of Sponsoring Organizations of the Treadway Commission (COSO) framework (2013) to assess the effectiveness of the Company's internal control over financial reporting ("ICFR").
-Based on this assessment management has concluded that the Company's internal controls over financial reporting were effective.
+Based on this assessment, management has concluded that the Company's internal controls over financial reporting were effective.

-There were no significant adverse changes in the Company's internal controls which occurred during the year ended September 30, 2018 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There were no changes in the Company's internal controls which occurred during the 3 month ended March 31, 2019 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.